Windows 11 Automatic Repair Loop: Safe Recovery Steps

 Symptoms

-- Preparing Automatic Repair repeats
+- Preparing Automatic Repair repeats in a loop

 - Startup Repair cannot repair your PC